-From porches, to extensions to new builds - find out if you'll need to apply for planning permission.
+From porches to extensions - find out if you'll need to apply for planning permission.

 There are many alterations you can carry out on your home.
 We have listed the most common on this page and have provided direct links to further help.

 A good starting point is to browse the 'interactive houses' and 'common building projects' on the Planing Portal Website, which provide planning information for every possible kind of property alteration - both internal and external as well as alterations to shops.

 Interactive Houses and Common building projects - Planning Portal (external website)